cchitsiang/awesome-stars/README.md

 ## Makefile

+- [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
 - [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 It eliminates configuration inconsistencies between
 - [run-x/awesome-kubernetes](https://github.com/run-x/awesome-kubernetes) - A curated list for awesome kubernetes projects, tools and resources.
 - [uber-go/guide](https://github.com/uber-go/guide) - The Uber Go Style Guide.